Bedding Ceremony Stories: The Strange, Symbolic Heart of Medieval Marriage

 Bedding Rituals That Shaped Our Sleep

 Bedding rituals have transformed from communal medieval ceremonies to personal sleep routines.
-Understanding their origins can enrich our modern bedtime practices.
+Understanding their origins helps us reclaim bedtime as a nourishing, intentional part of daily life.

 Key Takeaways